KeatonMueller/KeatonMueller.github.io/README.md

-# website-v2
+# Personal Website

-This is a redesign of my personal website.
-I will deploy it using GitHub pages once I'm done.
+This is my personal website to showcase a bit of my work online.

+It's made with HTML, CSS, and JavaScript.

+You can visit the page here: https://keatonmueller.github.io/